UW-Madison Box - Collaboration

-- It is recommended that you enter a user's standard WiscMail address (i.e. email@example.com) when adding them as a collaborator.
-WiscMail Plus addresses will only work if the account owner has specifically registered this address as an alias within Box.
+- The first.last or departmental addresses will only work if the account owner has specifically registered the address as an alias within Box.

 Shared links provide an easy way to grant access to your files and folders.
-By leveraging a variety of additional permissions options, you can use shared links to facilitate many levels of access and collaboration.
+By leveraging a variety of additional permissions options, you can use shared links to facilitate multiple levels of access and collaboration.

 Advanced Collaboration Features

 There are a number of settings that allow you to customize permissions and view options for collaboration.
-For more information on the various options available to you, please see: Folder Settings and UW-Madison Box - Folder Structure and Permissions
+For more information on the various options available to you, please see: Understanding Box Folder Settings and UW-Madison Box - Folder Structure and Permissions

 For more information on issues related to collaboration and sharing, please see: Collaboration Frequently Asked Questions